rdcavanha/react-typescript-boilerplate/README.md

 And that's pretty much it!
 This boilerplate works out-of-the-box.
 Naturally, if you need to add additional packages, it's up to you!

 Note: This branch, as the name says, uses Webpack 5.
 While version 5 has been officially released, there are still some minor issues that need to be iron out.
-If you encounter any issues, please switch to master, which user Webpack 4.
+If you encounter any issues, please switch to master, which uses Webpack 4.
 ## Usage
 Simply clone this project with:
 `git clone -b webpack-5 https://github.com/rdcavanha/react-typescript-boilerplate.git`